Most Land and Property Services (LPS) services and phone helplines are available.

 The Ordnance Survey helpline remains closed, however you can email Mapping.Helpdesk@finance-ni.gov.uk for mapping queries.
 You can keep up to date with available services at the Department of Finance website.

-Rate bills will assess rates due from 1 April 2020 until 31 March 2021.
-Domestic ratepayers can choose to pay their bill in monthly instalments between June 2020 and March 2021.
+Rate bills will assess rates due from 1 April 2021 until 31 March 2022.
+Domestic ratepayers can choose to pay their bill in monthly instalments between June 2021 and March 2022 or pay in full by 9 July 2021 to receive a four per cent discount.
+You can find more information on the How to pay your rates bill page.

 Recovery action on debt and arrears